 Architect in ChargeJustyna Friedberg

-From the architect.
+Text description provided by the architects.
 In the industrial setting of Kraków’s Zabłocie district, the head office of the Pride And Glory Interactive agency is situated in a building of a former cable factory.
 It is a modern office space with a sentimental atmosphere of a factory.800 m2 of empty, post-industrial space was quite a challenge for Justyna Friedberg of Morpho Studio.
 “The space we found at our disposal was an empty hall with some pillars – we had to create the project from scratch.
 We marked off several conference rooms, smaller and larger ones, the toilets, and the offices.” – says the architect .

 The investor – an advertising agency also dealing with design, was very demanding.
 Unique interiors were to not only become a workplace, but also an original mark of the company.
 Apart from preserving the atmosphere of the factory, it was a priority to warm up the space, in order for both the employees and the clients to feel really at home.